farrosfr/farrosfr/README.md

 ### 👋 About Me

 I am a cybersecurity enthusiast with a focus on offensive security and penetration testing.
-Currently learning and building tools to understand the art of ethical hacking.
 My goal is to contribute to a more secure digital world by identifying and mitigating vulnerabilities.

+With my background in security, I also specialize in web development, creating websites that are both high-quality and secure.
+Feel free to reach out if you're looking for a developer who puts security first.

 - 🔭 I’m currently working on **[Solar Nusantara](https://solar-nusantara.com)**
 - 🌱 I’m currently learning **OSINT**.
 - 👯 I’m looking to collaborate on **Google Dorks**.
 - 💬 Ask me about **Python, Pentesting, or CTFs**.
-- 📫 How to reach me: **mochammadfarrosfr@gmail.com**
+- 📫 How to reach me: **farros.alfatih@gmail.com**

 ---